 Having more overlap in salary bands might initially seem to have a negative impact on employee morale, as individuals in similar jobs might find themselves on a broad spectrum of compensation due to self-reported experience or professional organizations affiliations.
 However, when managed correctly, this overlap allows for flexibility in recognizing diverse experiences and skill sets, accommodating for pay increases based on merit increases rather than solely on seniority.

 This approach can enhance working conditions by acknowledging the unique contributions of each employee, thus mitigating potential unconscious biases.
 It’s crucial, however, that organizations clearly communicate how and why salaries are determined within these bands to ensure transparency and fairness.
+By ensuring that all positions within the same job grade receive the same salary range, companies can maintain consistency and fairness in compensation.
 As new hires come on board and the company grows, such a structure can adapt to evolving needs, ensuring that the compensation system evolves in a way that supports both organizational objectives and employee satisfaction.